vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 22.3 Format code can be local and readable

 Plain opcode profiles plus explicit decode/execution switches are a strong fit for sequence drivers.
 They keep the driver visible without coupling playback to source encoding.

+Return presentation metadata with each decoded command and let `CommandSourceMap` project annotations.
+Command decoding should not call annotation-builder methods.

 The scan builder also makes simple scanners short and clear.